KaEuAn/WorkSplitter/README.md

 # WorkSplitter
-This project aims to generate special code (QRcode or datamatrix) on title pages of students works to split the works automatically after checking and assessment.
+This project aims to generate special code (QRcode or datamatrix) on pages of students works to split the works automatically after checking and assessment.